LibreLingoCommunity/LibreLingo/README.md

 ## Setup Instructions

-Clone the file .env.example inside the /apps/web folder, and rename it to .env.
+- Clone the file .env.example inside the /apps/web folder, and rename it to .env.
 Then, fill the values inside the .env file with your own values.

+- rename the `vars.env.example` inside the `LibreLingo/config` directory to  `vars.env` to initialise variables used in scripts.

 #### Features